openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 #### Resource usage overhead: Prometheus

-Deploying a single prometheus instance for each managed service does come with certain resource overhead.
+Deploying a single prometheus instance for each managed service does come with a certain resource overhead.
 Even though the data will be perfectly sharded, there is still a certain fixed resource requirement for simply running Prometheus.
 In addition to this, sharing resources is usually more efficient because it reduces idle time.

 In order to evaluate this, we deployed one Prometheus instance scraping metrics from 3 exporters (node_exporter, kube-state-metrics and kubelet) alongside 3 independent Prometheus instances, each scraping data from only one exporter.
 We then visualized the memory usage of each Prometheus instance over time and the results are shown on the image below.

 ![alt_text](https://docs.google.com/drawings/d/e/2PACX-1vTQR13HcQ_wbAqVdX7rRAGBXxRJmrhN-DBMLQ1i92DqjIFVUD05uIsezacTilkZM7CwMP6XHVh4u3Uo/pub?w=1440&h=813)

 At the latest timestamp, the total memory usage for the 3 instances forming functional sharding is 434MB, while the memory usage of the single instance is 316MB.
 What is also worth pointing out, and is already illustrated by the graph, is that systems that do not export many metrics, such as node_exporter and kubelet, require small Prometheus instances in terms of memory requirements.
+This leads to easier scheduling of Prometheus pods across a wider range of nodes.

 We also performed some back-of-the-envelope calculations in order to illustrate the added cost of functional sharding in terms of actual money.
 A `c5.xlarge` on-demand instance in AWS (a compute optimized instance with 4 CPUs and 8GB RAM) costs 140$ per month or 18$ per GB per month.
 When using reserved capacity, the cost goes down to 11$ per GB per month for the same instance with a 1 year reservation.